 Why Practice Balance Poses?

-It was a pretty scary experience, and I often hear an echo of those fears when my older clients tell me that one of their priorities is to “work on balance”.
-It only takes one fall to become acutely aware of how elusive the sense of balance can be and how tragic the consequences of losing it.
-The CDC estimates that one out of three older people (65+) falls each year, but less than half tell their doctor.
+It was a pretty scary experience, and I often hear an echo of those fears when my older clients tell me that one of their priorities is to “work on balance.”
+It only takes one fall to become acutely aware of how elusive the sense of balance can be and how tragic the consequences of losing it are.
+The CDC estimates that one out of three older people (65+) falls yearly, but less than half tell their doctor.
 Falling once doubles your chances of falling again.
 Falling can lead to serious injury, but even if you are lucky and don’t get hurt, it certainly affects your self-confidence.

 It’s not all doom-and-gloom, of course – the sense of balance can and should be trained.
 The question is – how do we do it, since it is such a complex process involving many bodily systems?